Make your Easter morning egg hunt extra special with these DIY jeweled Easter eggs! Super simple to create and you don’t need a glue gun!

 When we got older, the special eggs got a little bit bigger and were hidden a little bit harder; in tree branches, under rocks, behind plants…you name it.
 Bedazzling eggs will work for any size egg!

 Bedazzled eggs would also be a fun activity for the kids to help you with instead of dying eggs!

 DIY Jeweled Easter Eggs Instructions

 It’s so easy to make these jeweled Easter eggs, you only need an egg and a sheet of sticky jewels.
 That’s it, no glue gun required!
-If you want to make these jeweled Easter eggs as a decoration, you might want to glue the gems in place with mod podge so you can keep the eggs for years to come, but otherwise, the stickers should be sticky enough to last for one egg hunt.
+If you want to make these jeweled Easter eggs as a decoration to keep for a long time, you might want to glue the gems in place with mod podge.
+Otherwise, the jewel stickers should be sticky enough to last for one egg hunt.

-You might also have lofty ideas of designs and decorations that you want to put on the eggs.
-I tried doing stripes but they didn’t end up being straight so I scratched that and started over.
-Abstract design, swirls or polka dots are much easier to create.
+I tried making stripes with the sticky gems but they didn’t end up being straight so I scratched that and started over.
+An abstract design, swirls, or polka dots are much easier to create.